iosClassForBeginner/counter_en/README.md

 <img src="https://github.com/iosClassForBeginner/counter_en/blob/main/assets/ss-1.png" width="200px" />

 Thank you for visiting our account.
-We are going to make a fireworks app in an hour.
+We are going to make a counter app in an hour.
 If would you like to study yourself before hands-on, or review what you have learned in the session, please use the following material.

 ## Meetup
 We are providing free hands-on on a monthly basis